webexpress-framework/WebExpress/docs/view-state-service.md

 ### 13.2 Form

 The introduction to this example is that a form needs a model, validation errors and a submitting flag, which maps cleanly onto state.
 A form service loads the initial model and submits it.
-Inputs use the model bind for two-way binding, and a submit action dispatches a orm submit intent whose effect calls the service and reduces validation errors into state.
+Inputs use the model bind for two-way binding, and a submit action dispatches a form submit intent whose effect calls the service and reduces validation errors into state.

 The state shape holds the model object, a map of field errors, a submitting flag and a general error value.
-The submit intent sets submitting to 	rue, calls the service, and on a validation failure reduces the field errors into state so that the view renders them next to the inputs, which reuses the presentation that the modal form already provides.
+The submit intent sets submitting to true, calls the service, and on a validation failure reduces the field errors into state so that the view renders them next to the inputs, which reuses the presentation that the modal form already provides.
 On success the intent clears the errors and dispatches a follow-up intent that closes the host modal when the form lives inside one.
 The author declares the endpoints and the field mapping in C#, so the client form carries no endpoint knowledge.

 ### 13.3 Wizard Steps

 The introduction to this example is that a wizard is a small state machine, which the store expresses naturally and which becomes resumable once the state is explicit.
 The state shape holds the current step index, a per-step model, a map of completed flags and a loading flag.
-Navigation actions named ext, previous and go to are intents with guard reducers that refuse to advance past an invalid step.
+Navigation actions named next, previous and go to are intents with guard reducers that refuse to advance past an invalid step.
 A wizard service persists the data of a step and loads the next step when the steps are server-driven.

 The view renders only the active step from state, which keeps the DOM small and the transitions predictable.
 Because the progress lives in state, a wizard can be serialized and restored, which enables a resume feature without any change to the view.
 The author declares the steps, the validation and the persistence endpoints in C#, and the client engine runs the machine.